 THIS DATE IN HISTORY: Nov.
 21

-2006: Jaromir Jagr scores twice in the New York Rangers' 4-0 victory against the Carolina Hurricanes at Madison Square Garden to pass Jari Kurri and become the NHL's all-time leading goal scorer among European-trained players.
+2006: Jaromir Jagr scores twice in the New York Rangers' 4-0 victory against the Carolina Hurricanes at Madison Square Garden to pass Jari Kurri and become the NHL's all-time leading goal-scorer among players born and trained in Europe.

-Two nights after becoming the 16th player in League history to score 600 goals, Jagr ties Kurri's total of 601 goals when he scores on a wrist shot at 13:36 of the second period, then passes him with goal No. 602 at 3:11 of the third period.
+Two nights after becoming the 16th player in NHL history to score 600 goals, Jagr, born in Czechoslovakia, ties Kurri's total of 601 when he scores on a wrist shot at 13:36 of the second period, then passes the native of Finland with goal No. 602 at 3:11 of the third.